-One of the most beautiful beaches on our list, and even ranked highly in the country, this beach is secluded and natural with virtually no manmade features.
-If you love to collect shells, this is the ideal beach to be at.
-Plenty of beautiful shells wash up on the unspoiled shores making it perfect for shell hunters and those who appreciate nature.
+One of the most beautiful beaches on our list, and even ranked highly in the country - this beach is secluded and natural with virtually no manmade features.
+If you love to collect shells, Caladesi is the place to be.
+Plenty of beautiful shells wash up on the unspoiled shores, making it perfect for shell hunters and those who appreciate nature.

 1 Causeway Blvd., Dunedin, FL 34698, Phone: 727-469-5918

 Clearwater Beach is one of the most popular beaches in this part of the state.
 The beaches are well-kept and groomed each day and feature a number of great amenities.
 The area has many attractions, which draw families and adventurous tourists from all over.
 Activities include fishing and dolphin-watching excursions, pleasure boating trips, an aquarium, seafood restaurants, clubs, and nightclubs.
 There are always exciting events happening at Clearwater, and each evening crowds congregate near the pier to experience the sunset celebration - complete with live entertainment and a small craft market!

 Davis Island was constructed by filling two small natural islands with mud that were scooped from Tampa Bay in the 1920s.
 The island was named after local resident and developer, D.P.
 Davis.
 His vision was to create a vacation community with a variety of amenities such as hotels, an airport, and golf courses.
 The beach is often crowded with anchored boats, so it's not the best choice for swimming.
 Come relax in the sun, have a picnic, and enjoy the off-leash dog area.
 Also features an on-site boat ramp!